radiovisual/html-colors/readme.md

 # html-colors [![Build Status](https://travis-ci.org/radiovisual/html-colors.svg?branch=master)](https://travis-ci.org/radiovisual/html-colors)

-> Get a list of all the HTML color names and their hex values.
+> Get a list of all the HTML and CSS color names and their hex values.

 The color list is just a [JSON file](html-colors.json) and can be used wherever.